bluejoe2008/spark-http-stream/README.md

 		def createInstance(params: Params): ActionsHandler;
 	}

-# embed HttpStreamServer in Web application servers
+## Embedding HttpStreamServer in Web application servers

 spark-http-stream provides a servlet named `ConfigurableHttpStreamingServlet`, users can configure the servlet in web.xml: